 else result = value_if_false

-As we see, it is (slightly) longer.
+As we can see, it’s (slightly) longer.

-Examples of ternary operator in different languages
+Examples of the ternary operator in different languages

 int age = 18;